-A. Road Design
+- A. Road Design

-7. Road Trees.
+- 7. Road Trees.

-a.
+- a.
 Adjacent to Road.
-Each road shall be designed to include, within the right-of-way, at least one (1) tree for every forty (40) fifty (50) feet of each side of road frontage. but not less than two (2) trees per lot.
+Each road shall be designed to include, within the right-of-way, at least one (1) tree for every fifty (50) feet of each side of road frontage.
 Up to twenty (20) percent of road trees may be ornamental trees.
-All trees shall comply with tree species and size standards further described in Appendix C, Road Tree Listapproved by the Town Tree Warden.
-Existing trees within the right-of-way which have been preserved may be counted
+All trees shall comply with tree species and size standards further described in Appendix C,